Chapter 8. Collections and Enumerators

 4 CComEnumVariantOnVectorOfAdaptBstr;

-Using these two type definitions, implementing get__NewEnum
+Using these two type definitions, implementing get__NewEnum looks much like it always does:

 1STDMETHODIMP CPrimeNumberWords::get__NewEnum(